Skip to main content

 What is Data Leakage?

-2. Train-test contamination: Test data influences training
+2. Train-test contamination: Test data statistics influence the training process.
+Your evaluation is no longer measuring generalization.

 Data leakage is extremely common and often subtle.
 It’s responsible for many “too good to be true” results.